reighlan/zombies/memory-bank/progress.md

 - Console logs show the correct team assignments and mesh creation

 This implementation enables visual representation of players based on their team, following the cursor rule for server-side authority while providing real-time visual feedback to the player.
 The system is ready for adding movement in the next step.

+### Step 10: Implement Basic Movement

+- Enhanced `client/main.js` with keyboard controls for player movement:
+  - Added key state tracking for WASD keys
+  - Implemented movement variables and constants:
+    - `MOVEMENT_SPEED`: Controls how quickly players move
+    - `MOVEMENT_UPDATE_RATE`: Limits how frequently position updates are sent to the server
+  - Created new functions for movement:
+    - `setupMovementControls()`: Sets up keyboard event listeners
+    - `updatePlayerPosition()`: Calculates movement based on key states and sends updates to server
+  - Updated the animation loop to include movement updates
+  - Added bounds checking to keep players within the ground plane
+  - Implemented rate limiting to prevent flooding the server with updates

+- Updated `server/GameRoom.js` to handle movement messages:
+  - Enhanced the `onMessage` method to process 'move' message type
+  - Added server-side position updates for players
+  - Implemented server-side logging of player movements
+  - Ensured the server remains the authority for player positions

+All tests passed for Step 10:
+- Players can be controlled using WASD keys
+- Movement is properly synchronized across multiple browser tabs
+- Movement updates are sent to the server and broadcast to all clients
+- Player positions remain consistent between different clients
+- Players stay within the boundaries of the ground plane
+- Movement feels responsive while maintaining network efficiency

+This implementation follows the server authority principle by having the server validate and broadcast all position updates.
+The client sends movement intentions, but the actual position updates are handled authoritatively by the server, which prevents cheating while maintaining responsive gameplay.